 5. There are several examples of companies getting tangled up with bad translations of products due to the word "mist".
 We had "Irish Mist" (an alcoholic drink), "Mist Stick" (a curling iron from Clairol) and "Silver Mist" (Rolls Royce car) all flopping as "mist" in German means dung/manure.
 Fancy a glass of Irish dung?

 6. "Traficante" and Italian mineral water found a great reception in Spain's underworld.
 In Spanish it translates as "drug dealer".

 7. In 2002, Umbro the UK sports manufacturer had to withdraw its new trainers (sneakers) called the Zyklon.
 The firm received complaints from many organisations and individuals as it was the name of the gas used by the Nazi regime to murder millions of Jews in concentration camps.

-8. Sharwoods, a UK food manufacturer, spent £6 million on a campaign to launch its new 'Bundh' sauces.
-It received calls from numerous Punjabi speakers telling them that "bundh" sounded just like the Punjabi word for "arse".
+8. Sharwoods, a UK food manufacturer, spent £6 million on a campaign to launch its new Indian 'Bundh' sauce range.
+It received calls from numerous Punjabi speakers telling them that "bundh" sounded just like the Punjabi word for "arse"/"ass".

 9. Honda introduced their new car "Fitta" into Nordic countries in 2001.
 If they had taken the time to undertake some cross cultural marketing research they may have discovered that "fitta" was an old word used in vulgar language to refer to a woman's genitals in Swedish, Norwegian and Danish.
 In the end they renamed it "Honda Jazz".